Posts Tagged ‘dog’

 1. Walking is the most important thing you can do for your older dog.
 Walking just ten minutes twice a day can significantly increase brain blood flow and reverse symptoms of dementia from hypoxia.
 Plus it can help prevent muscle atrophy and help with arthritis.

 2. Ginkgo Biloba does three important things.
 It helps increase blood flow to the brain by vasodilation , it helps regulate dopamine in the brain and it helps prevent amyloid deposits.
-I dose ginkgo at about 100mg per 50lb of dog.
-In animals who are hard to pill you can also use the Animals’ Apawthecary tincture Hawthorn Plus which contains hawthorn and ginkgo.
-Another option is to use the product Senilife which contains ginkgo and other antioxidant ingredients (see Peggy’s comment in the comments section).
-I find ginkgo can help slow the progression of dementia
+I dose ginkgo at 100mg per 50lb of dog or more.
+I sell a powdered herbal formula called Brain and Heart Support Formula through my etsy store Kingdom of Basil which can be added to food.
+In animals with picky appetite you can also use the Animals’ Apawthecary Hawthorn Plus

 3. Fish or Cod Liver Oil and other antioxidants help prevent and repair free radical damage and stimulate brain function.
 In addition Fish Oil also help with arthritis and dry coat problems in older dogs.
 I dose Fish Oil at 500mg per 40 lb of dog.
 I prefer the Nordic Natural Cod Liver Oil.
 Extra vitamin B and E can also help these dogs.